AAStarCommunity/AAStar-Infra-Docs/research/jurnals/SuperPaymaster.md

 ## Highlights

 - We provide a comprehensive overview of existing gas payment systems on the Ethereum blockchain and analyze their inherent weaknesses.
-- We establish key guidelines and requirements for the design of a seamless, cost-effective, and spam-resistant gas payment system.
+- We establish key guidelines and requirements for the design of a decentralized, seamless, and cost-effective gas payment system.
 - We propose a novel gas payment (sponsor) system, leveraging the Ethereum platform and an application sponsorship model to address costly and complex processes.
 - We conduct a proof of concept (PoC) to demonstrate the advantages of the proposed system over existing solutions and to outline potential future research directions.